mitogen-hq/mitogen/docs/api.rst

     .. py:classmethod:: all (it)

-        Take an iterable of receivers and retrieve a :py:class:`Message` from each, returning the result of calling `msg.unpickle()` on each in turn.
+        Take an iterable of receivers and retrieve a :class:`Message` from each, returning the result of calling `msg.unpickle()` on each in turn.
         Results are returned in the order they arrived.

-        This is sugar for handling batch :py:class:`Context.call_async`
+        This is sugar for handling batch :class:`Context.call_async`
         invocations:

         .. code-block:: python